McConnell fires back at ‘Moscow Mitch’ attacks by Democrats

 McConnell has likened the attacks to "modern-day McCarthyism."

+"They want to turn America into a socialist country," he said as his GOP supporters cheered and Democratic detractors jeered.
+"Donald Trump and Mitch McConnell are never going to let that happen.
+That's why I call myself the 'Grim Reaper.'
+I'm killing their socialist agenda."

+Democrats who spoke at the picnic mostly avoided launching Russia-related attacks against McConnell, spending most of their time lambasting Republican Gov. Matt Bevin, who is locked in a tough race against Democratic Attorney General Andy Beshear.

-McConnell on Saturday defended efforts to stymie Russian interference in US elections, saying he's "absolutely confident we're going to have a secure election in 2020."
+During the GOP breakfast, McConnell defended efforts to stymie Russian interference in U.S. elections, saying he's "absolutely confident we're going to have a secure election in 2020."

 He said 2018 was an "extraordinarily successful" election.